Axello47/PLSQL-Capstone-2025/README.md

 ## 7. License & Originality

 This code is individual work by SHEMA AXEL, 2025.
 No external libraries were used; Oracle sample schemas were not used.

----

-If you'd like, I can also:
-- run a quick validation of the SQL scripts (syntax-only) or
-- add `09_trigger_audit.sql` to the `database/scripts` folder if missing.